Lu7fer/C-language-study-homework/README.md

 # C language study homework
- ## This is a homework collection,which is used for me to study CS.
+ ## This is a homework collection,which is used to study CS.

     * The source code is licensed under GPL v3.
    ![GPLv3](http://www.gnu.org/graphics/gplv3-or-later.png)